 An employment tribunal examines all the evidence to scrutinise any legal issues on the side of the employer (known as the respondent) which impact the employee (known as the claimant).

-The tribunal process is often seen by lay members as less formal than judicial mediation in the Civil or High Court.
+The tribunal process is often seen by lay people as less formal than the process in the Civil or High Court.
 However, this isn’t necessarily the case.
-The determining factor is the type of claim that is raised to the ET.
-Any decision made during tribunal proceedings is governed by UK law, meaning it is legally binding.Documents are ready for a tribunal hearing
+The determining factor is the type of claim that is raised to the employment tribunal.
+Any decision made during tribunal proceedings is governed by UK law, meaning it is legally binding.

 There are many different types of employment tribunal claims.
 A tribunal hearing could handle discrimination claims as much as wrongful or unfair dismissal.
 Here are some of the more common claims that employees can raise:

-An employee who has been dismissed might lodge a grievance or seek a hearing if they have been dismissed.
+An employee who has been dismissed might lodge a claim or seek a hearing if they have been dismissed.
 That may well lead to an employment tribunal hearing if the claim relates to wrongful dismissal, constructive dismissal or unfair dismissal.

 The primary legal document which is used to govern an employment tribunal hearing can be found in the Employment Tribunals Rules of Procedure 2013.
 This document is published on the government website.